NIR long-pass filters

 Figure 3: Long-pass filters from Tangsinuo, Heliopan and Hoya with cut-on wavelengths between 600 nm and 800 nm.
 Heliopan use Schott glass.

-A collection of cheaper filters from Zomei, none of them AR coated and with rather large variation in cut-on wavelength between batches, here visible comparing filters of the same specification except for size:
+A collection of cheaper filters from Zomei, none of them AR coated and with rather large variation in cut-on wavelength between batches, clearly visible comparing filters of the same specification except for size (Figure 4).

 Code